Avenue of the Giants

 The Avenue of the Giants is 31 miles off old Highway 101, paralleling today's modern-day freeway US-101.
 Take an automobile tour through these ancient, massive redwood trees with stops along the way at interpretive signs.
 Other great activities include biking, fishing, hiking, swimming, and picnicking.
 The Humboldt Redwoods State Park Visitor Center is a good place to buy informative books and maps.

 Live and learn in one of the world's most beautiful places—near ancient redwood forests, mountains, and beaches.
-The northernmost campus of the California State University system, Humboldt State University students are known for their commitment to caring for the environment and supporting the community and social justice.
+The northernmost campus of the California State University system, Cal Poly Humboldt students are known for their commitment to caring for the environment and supporting the community and social justice.

 As per the Princeton Review, it is the "Best in the West College" and is consistently a top regional university according to U.S. News & World Reports.